dseguy/changedBehavior/behavior/str_pos.rst

 Error Messages
 ______________

-`strpos(): Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior <https://php-errors.readthedocs.io/en/latest/messages/strpos():-non-string-needles-will-be-interpreted-as-strings-in-the-future.-use-an-explicit-chr()-call-to-preserve-the-current-behavior.html>`_
+  + `strpos(): Non-string needles will be interpreted as strings in the future.
+Use an explicit chr() call to preserve the current behavior <https://php-errors.readthedocs.io/en/latest/messages/strpos(): Non-string needles will be interpreted as strings in the future.
+Use an explicit chr() call to preserve the current behavior.html>`_